percona/pmm/docs/install-pmm/install-pmm-client/index.md

     - On Debian or Red Hat, download `.deb`/`.rpm` PMM Client packages and manually install them.

 !!! hint alert "Binary is only way to install PMM client without root permissions"
     - [Binary package](binary_package.md): For other Linux distributions, download and unpack generic PMM Client Linux binaries.
+Ensure you choose the correct package for your architecture (x86_64 or ARM64).

 When you have installed PMM Client, you must: